mkimk/gdtsns20/threejs/README.md

 ```

 ### Geomtry
 For shape, you’ll either want to define a geometry within Three.js or import one from a file.
 Here we will use common shapes by using Geometry function.
 Geometric object allows various parameters including radius, width, height.
+We use [SphereGeometry](https://threejs.org/docs/#api/en/geometries/SphereGeometry) to generate sphere.

 ### Material
 Three.js comes with 17 mesh materials, each with its own advantages and customisable properties.
+We use [MashBasicMaterial](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial) here, a material for drawing geometries in a simple shaded (flat or wireframe) way.
+This material is not affected by lights.

 ## Light
 You can also craft your scene by using light.
-Depending on which material you use, lights are an essential part of a scene.
+Depending on the material you use, lights are an essential part of a scene.
 There are several other kinds of lights you can add to a scene.
+[PointLight](https://threejs.org/docs/#api/en/lights/PointLight) is located at a point in space and sends light out in all directions equally.
+A common use case for this is to replicate the light emitted from a bare lightbulb.
+This light can cast shadows.

 ```